metacpan/metacpan-cpan-extracted/distros/D/DBIx-Result-Convert-JSONSchema/README.md

         exclude_properties => [ qw/ mouse house / ],
     });

-    ARGS:
-        Required ARGS[0]:
-            - Source name e.g. 'Address'
-        Optional ARGS[1]:
-            decimals_to_pattern:
+Optional arguments to change how JSON schema is generated:

+- decimals\_to\_pattern

-                True/false value to indicate if 'number' type field should be converted to 'string' type with RegExp pattern based on decimal place definition in database
+    1/0 - value to indicate if 'number' type field should be converted to 'string' type with RegExp pattern based on decimal place definition in database.

-            has_schema_property_description:
-                True/false value to indicate if basic JSON schema properties should include 'description' key containing basic information about field
-            allow_additional_properties:
-                1/0 to indicate if JSON schema should accept properties which are not defined by default
-            overwrite_schema_property_keys:
-                HashRef containing { OLD_PROPERTY => NEW_PROPERTY } to overwrite default column names, default
+    **Default**: 0

+- has\_schema\_property\_description

+    Generates very basic schema description fields e.g. 'Optional numeric type value for field context e.g. 1'.

+    **Default**: 0

+- allow\_additional\_properties

+    Define if the schema accepts additional keys in given payload.

+    **Default**: 0

+- overwrite\_schema\_property\_keys

-                property attributes from old key will be assigned to new key (!)
-The key conversion is executed last, every other option e.g. exclude_properties will work only on original database column names
+    HashRef representing mapping between old property name and new property name to overwrite existing schema keys, Properties from old key will be assigned to the new property.

+    **Note** The key conversion is executed last, every other option e.g. `exclude_properties` will work only on original database column names.

-            overwrite_schema_properties:
-                HashRef of { PROPERTY_NAME => { ...
-JSON SCHEMA ATTRIBUTES ... } } which will replace default generated
-                schema properties.
-            exclude_required:
+- overwrite\_schema\_properties

+    HashRef of property name and new attributes which can be either overwritten or merged based on given **\_action** key.

+- exclude\_required

-                ArrayRef of database column names which should always be EXCLUDED from required schema properties
+    ArrayRef of database column names which should always be EXCLUDED from REQUIRED schema properties.

-            include_required:
+- include\_required

-                ArrayRef of database column names which should always be INCLUDED in required schema properties
+    ArrayRef of database column names which should always be INCLUDED in REQUIRED schema properties

-            exclude_properties:
+- exclude\_properties

-                ArrayRef of database column names which should be excluded from JSON schema
+    ArrayRef of database column names which should be excluded from JSON schema AT ALL

+- schema\_overwrite

+    HashRef of top level schema properties e.g. 'required', 'properties' etc. to overwrite

 # SEE ALSO